/governance · Long-form

 "Let me quickly ask the customer."

 Anything digitally solvable, the agent solves itself (Rule 99).
 Scholly is asked only for scope decisions or physical actions.
-That saves 5-10 needless callbacks per sprint.
+That saves 5-10 needless follow-ups per initiative.

 Three concrete steps you can start with yourself.